dvddarias/telegram-requester/readme.md

 ---

-`commands`: *list*.
+`commands`: *object*.
 Commands that can trigger HTTP requests.
 Each command object can have the following options:

 - `name`: *string*.
 This is the name of the command in telegram, and the id of the request/command, it must be unique.
 - `help`: *string*.
 The help message explaining what this command does, it is shown on `/help`.